Know Your Rights - Immigration Enforcement

 Mt.
 SAC policies, procedures and practices are designed to protect the rights of our students and to fully support them in their academic pursuits.
 California law guarantees protection against discrimination and harassment for all members of our college community.
 Additionally, Senate Bill 54 and AB 21 provide critical protections ensuring that our students can pursue their education without intimidation or undue risk.
 We firmly oppose any efforts to diminish these protections.
 Mt.
 SAC does not and will not participate in federal immigration enforcement unless legally required.
 Any personally identifiable information related to immigration status will only be shared if mandated by a judicial order.

-• CARECEN Zoom Presentations - Spring 2025
+- CARECEN Zoom Presentations - Fall 2025

-• Know Your Rights Red Cards
+- Know Your Rights Red Cards

 All people in the United States, regardless of immigration status, have certain rights and protections under the U.S. Constitution.
 The Immigrant Legal Resource Center’s (ILRC) Red Cards help people assert their rights and defend themselves in many situations, such as when ICE agents go to a home.